 With a standard plain surface and connecting bars, carbon steel grating is one of the easiest types of flooring to install.
 Hot dip galvanized carbon steel grating support an additional layer of protection against corrosion, which can be especially important in areas where moisture is an issue.

-Carbon steel grating is one of the most durable grates available and can last decades in extreme environments.
+Carbon steel grating can last decades in extreme environments.
 This makes it ideal for outdoor and commercial applications exposed to harsh weather conditions, such as freezing temperatures or heavy rain.

-Carbon steel grating is affordable compared to other materials, making it ideal for projects on a tight budget.
+Carbon steel grating is affordable compared to other materials, and suitable for projects on a tight budget.
 It also requires minimal maintenance, which helps reduce labor costs over the product’s lifespan.

 Carbon steel grating offers superior strength and structural integrity, supporting heavier transferring loads and vehicular loads than other gratings.
 This makes it well-suited for industrial settings like industrial flooring where heavy machinery is used, and a high level of safety must be maintained at all times.